bhuvneshwarsharma/banking-token-system/README.md

 '/customer/$phoneNumber'  - 'GET' - It will return customer details

 '/customer' - 'POST' - It will create customer in db.
-Need to send attributes like name,phoneNumber,address,serviceType
+Need to send attributes like name,phoneNumber,address,serviceType (service type can be either 'premium' or 'regular')

-'/token' - 'POST' - it will generate token for customer if exist with given phone no. Attributes - phoneNumber,branchName,multi
+'/token' - 'POST' - it will generate token for customer if exist with given phone no. Attributes - phoneNumber,branchName,multi (multi is boolean flag to decide to assign single counter or multiple to token)

 '/token' - 'PUT' - It will process token.
 Attributes like counterName,branchName

-'/serviceCounter' - 'GET' - Return all service acounters list
+'/serviceCounter' - 'GET' - Return all service counters list

 '/serviceCounter/$counterName/tokens' - 'GET' - return all tokens for service counter